-In the following article, we’ll look at fifteen examples of the current uses of drones around the world.
+In the following article, we'll look at sixteen examples of the current uses of drones around the world.
 This list is by no means exhaustive and is in no particular order.

 1. Delivering stuff